andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 BERT sentiment analysis flask web app.
+The model was trained on Russian text from mobile phone reviewers sites.

-Instructions to start:
+Instructions to begin:

 1. For the classificator to work you need to install additional libraries - PyTorch (700Мб~) and transformers.
 This command in your CLI can be used: